JerBouma/FinanceToolkit/README.md

 > **Poverty Rate**

 The poverty rate is the ratio of the number of people (in a given age group) whose income falls below the poverty line; taken as half the median household income of the total population.

-It is also available by broad age group:

-- child poverty (0 to 17 year-olds);
-- working-age poverty (18 to 65 year-olds);
-- and elderly poverty (66 year-olds or more).

 However, two countries with the same poverty rates may differ in terms of the relative income-level of the poor.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_poverty_rate).